REST API Part 1

 What Is REST API?

 REST stands for “Representational State Transfer”.
-The Force.com REST API lets you integrate with Force.com applications using simple HTTP methods, in either XML or JSON formats, making this an ideal API for developing mobile applications or external clients.
+The REST API in Salesforce lets you integrate applications using simple HTTP methods in either XML or JSON, making it an ideal API for developing mobile applications or external clients.

 RESTs are best suited when you are exposing a public API over the internet to handle CRUD operations on data.
 REST is focused on accessing named resources through a single consistent interface.